tensorflow/adanet/README.md

 AdaNet has the following goals:

-* _Ease of use_: Provide familiar APIs for easily training, evaluating, and serving models.
+* _Ease of use_: Provide familiar APIs (e.g. Keras, Estimator) for training, evaluating, and serving models.
-* _Speed_: Scale with available compute with distributed training on CPU and GPU (TPU support coming soon).
+* _Speed_: Scale with available compute and quickly produce high quality models.
-* _Flexibility_: Provide an extensible API for defining new subnetworks for different tasks.
+* _Flexibility_: Allow researchers and practitioners to extend AdaNet to novel subnetwork architectures, search spaces, and tasks.
 * _Learning guarantees_: Optimize an objective that offers theoretical learning guarantees.

 The following animation shows AdaNet adaptively growing an ensemble of neural networks.
 At each iteration, it measures the ensemble loss for each candidate, and selects the best one to move onto the next iteration.
 At subsequent iterations, the blue subnetworks are frozen, and only yellow subnetworks are trained: